ECFA Terms of Reference

-Traditionally, physicists from the countries which were Members of CERN in 1966 participate in ECFA.
-CERN is also considered as a "country".
-Plenary ECFA may on request extend participation to physicists from other countries.
-Any participating country is free to leave ECFA on six months' notice given at a Plenary ECFA meeting.
+Traditionally, physicists from the European countries which are Member States of CERN participate in ECFA.
+CERN is also considered as a "participating country".
+Plenary ECFA may on request extend participation to physicists from other European countries associated to CERN.
+Any participating country is free to leave ECFA on six month's notice given at a Plenary ECFA meeting.
 Admission of a new participating country is decided by Plenary ECFA.

-Plenary ECFA decides on all ECFA activities, appoints the Chairman and Secretary, approves the final reports of the working groups and terminates their activities, decides on admission of new countries and observers, and makes recommendations to outside organizations.
+Plenary ECFA decides on all ECFA activities, appoints the Chairperson and Secretary, approves the final reports of the working groups and terminates their activities, decides on admission of new participating countries and observers, and makes recommendations to outside organizations.

 Meetings are public unless otherwise decided.

-Nominations for Chairman shall be invited at the second meeting of Plenary ECFA in the Chairman's second year of office and election shall take place at the first meeting the following year.
+Nominations for Chairperson shall be invited at the second meeting of Plenary ECFA in the Chairperson's second year of office and election shall take place at the first meeting the following year.
 The term of office shall normally start on 1st January.